DiveGearAdvice.comUpdated April 2026

 Option 2: Use tables conservatively based on maximum depths and times before failure.

-Option 3: Use backup computer (recommended for UK trips).
+Option 3: Use backup computer (recommended trips).

-## Understanding Decompression Theory
+Understanding Decompression Theory

 Both tables and computers calculate the same fundamental problem: how much nitrogen dissolves into your tissues and how to release it safely.